So What’s The Secret Sauce? Search Engine Optimization (SEO)

 - Use a performance checker like GTMetrix to determine website speed grade and possible defects

-- Use speed optimization plugin like WP Rocket to speed up WordPress sites
+- Use speed optimization plugins like WP Rocket to speed up WordPress sites

 - Use a CDN(content delivery network) like CloudFlare (free) to deliver content faster

-- Put Java script queries in footer and compress CSS Files
+- Put Java script queries in the footer and compress CSS Files